lagebj/AzBuilder/README.md

 #### Dependencies

 You can specify dependencies to resources that will be deployed at the same scope in the same operation by specifying the template file name without the `.json` extension.

+If you need delays between deployments for some reason, you can specify a dependency named `DeploymentDelay_<some integer>`, where `<some integer>` is a number of your choice, iex: `DeploymentDelay_20`.
+When this is specified in a `dependsOn` block, an empty resource will be deployed the amount of times you specified in `<some integer>`.
+This can be useful if you encounter errors when another dependent resource has successfully been deployed, but it is not yet recognized in Azure.

 Example
 ```json